MelvinKim/Microservices-with-Spring-boot-Spring-cloud-Docker-Kubernetes/README.md

 **docker container exit codes

 Running Things in docker
--running a container but you don’t want to keep it afterwards, deleting the container once it exits docker run --rm -ti ubuntu
+- running a container but you don’t want to keep it afterwards, deleting the container once it exits docker run --rm -ti ubuntu
--to make a container sleep for a certain duration docker run --rm -ti ubuntu sleep 5
+- to make a container sleep for a certain duration docker run --rm -ti ubuntu sleep 5
  **docker run -ti bash -c "sleep 3; echo all done"
 1. running stuff in detached mode docker run -d -ti ubuntu bash
 2. running stuff to be attached to the Terminal docker attach “name of the container”
-3.detach but keep container running
+3. detach but keep container running
 Ctrl + p, Ctrl + q
 4. container is running, but you want to add another process to the running container docker exec -ti  nervous_zhukovsky bash